Frequently Asked Questions

 Are the data in NOWData considered 'official' for legal and other such purposes?

-Preliminary data can be different from NCEI official data for a number of reasons related to quality assurance and processing schedules, as well as synchronization of the NCEI and ACIS databases.
+Preliminary data can be different from NCEI finalized data for a number of reasons related to quality assurance and processing schedules, as well as synchronization of the NCEI and ACIS databases.
 Ultimately, when processing is completed, the two data files will match.

 Is it possible to download hourly/daily/monthly historical observations as far back as you have records for a station of interest?